jaimiosyncrasy/heatmap/README.md

-# **Visual Tool for Assessing Stability of DERConfigurations on Three-Phase Radial Networks**
+# **Visual Tool for Assessing Stability of DER Configurations on Three-Phase Radial Networks**
 ## *Summary of Tool*
 This repo contains code to:
 * analyze the stability of different actuator configurations on a distribution network